 When running 35×12.50R17LT Interco IROK ND tires on OEM Rubicon wheels, Spidertrax 1.5” wheel spacers are required.

-Interco IROK NDs are more aggressive than all-terrains, so work well when some mudding or gnarlier ‘wheeling is planned.
+Interco IROK NDs are more aggressive, so work well when some mudding or gnarlier ‘wheeling is planned.

 If tougher four wheeling is on the agenda, this Expedition One Core Series bumper is installed.

-DD Explorer looks great and works great on the street or trail.
+DD Explorer looks great and works well on the street or trail.

 Phil Howell Contributing Editor